-License plates must be visible from the drive lane.
+License plates must be properly attached and visible from the drive lane.
 If you are from a state that does not require a front license plate, for example Pennsylvania, vehicles must be pulled into a space nose first.
 A one time warning will be issued for this offense.

-If your license plate is peeling, damaged or in need of replacing Parking Services will issue a warning and allow sufficient time to comply.
+If your license plate is peeling, damaged or in need of replacing, Parking Services will issue a one-time warning and will allow sufficient time to comply.
 LPR requires readable plates.
-Requests for peeling license plates can be made by contacting the New York State DMV.
+Requests for replacing peeling license plates can be made by contacting the New York State DMV.

-TAPS has integrated a new parking software that utilizes License Plate Recognition (LPR).
+TAPS utilizes License Plate Recognition (LPR).
 LPR is a plate-recognition technology that associates parking permits to a license plate and not a sticker decal or hangtag.
 You will no longer receive a decal to be affixed to your vehicle.
 Once a permit is purchased online a confirmation will be emailed and the permit is active.

-License plates must be visible from the drive lane for LPR to work properly.
+License plates must be properly attached and visible from the drive lane for LPR to work properly.
 If you are from a state that does not require a front license plate, for example Pennsylvania, vehicles must be pulled into a space nose first.
 A one time warning will be issued for this offense.

 Purchase a permit

 First time permit buyer?
 You must first register your vehicle online with the University.
 If you are a returning customer, log in and follow the step-by-step instructions.

-TAPS utilizes License Plate Recognition (LPR) that eliminates the need for parking decals.
-LPR is a plate-recognition technology that virtually associates Binghamton University parking permits to a license plate without a decal or hangtag.
 Once a virtual permit is purchased online a confirmation will be emailed and the permit is active.
 Vehicle information can be updated from an online account at any time.
-Multiple vehicles can be added to a virtual permit from an online account, but only one vehicle associated with a virtual permit may be on campus at a time.
+Two vehicles can be added to a virtual permit from an online account, but only one vehicle associated with a virtual permit may be on campus at a time.